Xunnamius/project-utils/packages/plugin-lint/README.md

 root][12]:

 - ⚠️ Warns when `package.json` contains `dependencies` or `version` keys
-  - If a `next.config.js` file exists, this check is skipped.
+  - If a `next.config.js` file exists, this check is skipped
 - All [package roots][12] defined in the `package.json` `workspaces` key are recursively linted